pingcap/docs-cn/tidb-troubleshooting-map.md

     This is the write-write conflict in optimistic transactions.
 If multiple transactions modify the same key, only one transaction succeed and other transactions automatically obtain the timestamp again and retry the operation, with no impact on the business.

     If the conflict is severe, it might cause transaction failure after multiple retries.
 In this case, it is recommended to use the pessimistic lock.
+For more details about the error and the solution, see [Troubleshoot Write Conflicts in Optimistic Transactions](/troubleshoot-write-conflicts.md).

 - 7.2.3 `TxnLockNotFound`.

     This transaction commit is too slow, causing it to be rolled back by other transactions after Time To Live (TTL).
 This transaction will automatically retry, so the business is usually not affected.
 For a transaction with a size of 0.25 MB or smaller, the default TTL is 3 seconds.
+For more details, see the [`LockNotFound` error](/troubleshoot-lock-conflicts.md#locknotfound-error).

 - 7.2.4 `PessimisticLockNotFound`.